Chapter 9 : An ally

 “I’m sorry, what?”

 “Do you want me to explain everything?”
 When Hermione nodded, she went on “Ok, this is going to be a long story, and you are the first person ever to hear it.
-Ok, so, it all started when we, me and Malfoy, were five years old…”
+Ok, so, it all started when Malfoy and I were five years old…”

 Later, when Sofia was finally done telling her story, she waited for Hermione to say something.
 She had been quiet ever since Sofia began speaking and her expression was hard to read.

-“I am really sorry I didn’t tell you any of this before, but neither me nor Draco have ever told anyone about.
+“I am really sorry I didn’t tell you any of this before, but neither Draco or I have ever told anyone about.
 We always believed it would be better to keep it to ourselves.
 Please know that what we have won’t affect my friendship with you and the boys.”